-I am a graduate student in the Department of Psychology at Stanford University supervised by James Gross.
+I am a graduate student in the Department of Psychology at Stanford University supervised by James Gross (soon an assistant professor at Harvard Business School).
 My research is focused on understanding the unfolding and regulation of the emotional processes that shape group behavior.
 One line of my work is focused on the regulation of emotions in groups.
 A second is focused on emotional dynamics between group members and the regulation of such dynamics.
-A third pays specific attention to regulation of emotional dynamics on social media.
+A third pays specific attention to emotional dynamics on social media.

-Before starting my PhD, I worked as a journalist and a writer.
+Before starting my PhD, I worked as a journalist, a writer and an analyst.
 In 2016, my first novel ‘A City Forsaken’ (עיר הנידחת) was published in Israel.